-Factors Affecting the Grants Pass 2010-2040 Model VMT/Capita Reduction -
+Factors Affecting the Grants Pass 2010-2040 Model VMT/Capita Reduction

-TPAU had some internal discussion and set up several model test runs.
+TPAU had some internal discussion and set up a couple of model test runs.
 Many factors play a role in the travel demand forecasting model.
 Below is a quick (but may not be thorough) overview of what factors might affect the Grants Pass 2010-2040 model VMT/capita reduction: